Minimalist Lifestyle Movement: Amazing Things You Need to Know

 Should You Join The Minimalist Living Movement?

 That is a great question.
-Do you find yourself working extra hard to acquire and maintain possession you do not have time to enjoy?
+Do you work extra hard to acquire and maintain possessions you do not have time to enjoy?

 Do you spend the weekend organizing, repairing, and maintaining your possessions?

-Is your home bursting at the seams with stuff so bad you had to rent a storage unit?
+Is your home bursting with stuff so bad you had to rent a storage unit?

 Does shopping when bored come naturally to you?

-Do you replace perfectly good items because the bombardment of marketing campaigns says you should?
+Do you replace perfect items because the bombardment of marketing campaigns says you should?

-Are you embarrassed by all of the bags you have when you get home from a day of shopping?
+Are you embarrassed by all the bags you have when you get home from shopping?

 Only you would know if you should join the Minimalist Lifestyle Movement or need an intervention.
 LOL

-You will be happy to know there are no rules or requirements to join.
-You don’t have to burn all of your possession you just have to start doing what makes sense for you.
+You will be happy to know there are no rules or requirements for joining.
+You don’t have to burn all of your possessions.
+You have to start doing what makes sense for you.

 Here are a few free resources that may help.